-Our formulation of the schooling length decision problem in Section 9.3 contained several simplications so that we ended up with a static maximization problem in Section 9.3.3.
+Our formulation of the schooling length decision problem in Section 9.3 contained several simplifications such that we ended up with a static maximization problem in Section 9.3.3.
 More general setups lead to truly dynamic human capital accumulation problems.

 This chapter considered human capital as a productivity-enhancing factor.
-There is a complementary perspective on human capital, namely the Nelson-Phelps hypothesis about the key role of human capital for technology adoption and technological catching up, see Acemoglu, §10.8, and Exercise Problem V.3.
+There is a partly complementary perspective on human capital, often named the Nelson-Phelps hypothesis about the key role of human capital for technology adoption and technological catching up.
+An increase in human capital leads to an increase in the technology absorption capability of a nation.